cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

     only from single independent characters).
   - All methods are normalized: 100 % means 128 bit entropy.
     If 100 % is achieved, further entries in the password field are ignored.
-  - Restrictions in this beta version:
+  - Restrictions in this version:
-    - In the password field no blanks can be entered (ascii code <= 32).
+    - In the password field no blanks can be entered (all ascii codes <= 32 are ignored).
     - The new PQM method rates at most 32 Zeichen of the entered password.

 - The password entropy dialog offers to create random passwords which offer